 The Florida State University Honors Program is comprised of outstanding students, who not only excel academically, but also are exemplary leaders and researchers in their areas of study.

-HCLs, trained in effective college teaching practices, serve as peer instructors in the HUM2944 Honors Colloquium course taken by all first-year Honors students.
-(Webpage Coming Soon!)
+HCLs, trained in effective college teaching practices, serve as peer instructors in the HUM 2944 Honors Colloquium Course taken by all first-year honors students.

 The Honors Student Association curates social and professional development opportunities for the Honors community through a variety of events and workshops each semester.

 Honors in the Major students are recognized for their outstanding contributions to knowledge in their field through undergraduate research thesis projects.